-From Idea to Traction: Building a Successful Minimum Viable Product as a Small Business
+Building a Successful Minimum Viable Product as a Startup

 So you have a brilliant idea for a software product that you think could be a viral market leader.
 You've recognized what you see as a hole in the market and you're brimming with excitement to capitalize before someone else moves in on this territory.
 Building software is costly and time consuming though, right?
 How are you supposed to compete with large mega-corporations that have seemingly endless resources?